lavollmer/sunnyside-agency-landingpage/README.md

 1. Open the project and look through all the project images, fonts, and README.
 Determine best course of action.
 2. Create Github Repo and connect to localhost/terminal.
 3. Install ReactJS, TailwindCSS, Vite.
+4. Run on localhost to make sure it is functioning it.
+Clean up old code from React to get clean slate for building.
+5. Download all the images in the assets folder - separate icons, images for desktop and images for mobile in folders in assets.
+6. Plan build - look at designs given.
+Plan out reusable pieces of content.
+7. Wrote out all my components and named them.
+Created my App.js and imported all the components to make sure the page would run smoothly.
+8. Work on the Icon Sunnyside Logo component.
+The icon file I received wasn't working.
+I used snipping clipper to take an image of the design layout.
+Took the logo and ran it through a website to remove the background of the image.
+I got a usable image for the website.

 ### Built with